ayushsahu1999/NN_from_scratch/README.md

               Z2 = W2.A1 + b
               Z3 = W3.A2 + b
 We shall see A1, A2, A3 later when we see about activation functions.

+#### Bias
+Bias is only used to improve the performance of the model or used so that the dot product of weights and activations of previous layers never become 0.
+But, it is optional.
+It may depend on the developer whether he uses bias or not.
+It is denoted by 'b' and has the shape of (number of units in current layer, 1).
+So, if layer dimensions are [3, 4, 4, 1] then b1 will have shape (4, 1). b2 will have shape (4, 1) and b3 will have shape (1, 1).

 #### Activation Functions:
 Every output of a node is then passed through an activation function.
 Most of the times, non linear activation functions are used.
 Activation functions are a very important part of neural network.
 It helps in computing the result in desirable form and also helps in improving accuracy of our model.\